 Zacharias is a narrator among the conductors and pianists of his generation.
 In each of his elaborate, detailed and clearly articulated interpretations, it’s clear what he means: Zacharias is interested in what lies behind the notes.

-Since 2021/2022 Christian Zacharias is Principal Guest Conductor at the Orquesta Ciudad de Granada, as well as from 2020-2023 at the Orquestra Sinfonica Do Porto Casa da Musica.
-He is also Associate Conductor of the Orchestre National Auvergne Rhône-Alpes.
-In 2020, Zacharias was appointed Honorary Conductor of the George Enescu Philharmonic Orchestra Bucharest.
-In general, the Classical-Romantic repertoire forms an important musical focus, as in concerts with the Gothenburg Symphony Orchestra, the Orchestra della Svizzera Italiana, the Orchestre National du Toulouse, the Frankfurt Opera and Museum Orchestra as well as the Orchestre Philharmonique de Monte Carlo and the Saint Paul Chamber Orchestra.
-He is also a welcome guest with the Boston Symphony Orchestra, the Konzerthausorchester Berlin, the Bamberg Symphony Orchestra, the Stuttgart Philharmonic Orchestra or the National Orchestra of Lyon.
+Since 2021/2022 Christian Zacharias is Principal Guest Conductor at the Orquesta Ciudad de Granada.
+He is also Associate Conductor of the Orchestre National Auvergne Rhône-Alpes and in 2020 he wasappointed Honorary Conductor of the George Enescu Philharmonic Orchestra Bucharest.
+Zacharias has also been associated for many years with the Gothenburg Symphony Orchestra and the Orquestra Sinfonica Do Porto Casa da Musica and performs regularly with the Orchestra della Svizzera Italiana, the Orchestre National du Toulouse, the Frankfurt Opera and Museum Orchestra as well as the Orchestre Philharmonique de Monte Carlo as well as the Saint Paul Chamber Orchestra.
+Furthermore, he is a welcome guest at the Boston Symphony Orchestra, the Konzerthausorchester Berlin, the Bamberg Symphony Orchestra, the Stuttgart Philharmonic Orchestra as well as the National Orchestra of Lyon.

-Piano recitals, which are occasionally still part of the full calendar, take him to the metropolises of Europe, including Paris, London, Madrid, Essen, as well as the Schubertiade and Piano aux Jacobins in Toulouse.
+Piano recitals, which are a rarity, take and took him to the major cities in Europe, including Paris, London, Madrid and Frankfurt, as well as to the Schubertiade, Festival International de Piano de La Roque d’Anthéron and to Piano aux Jacobins in Toulouse.

 Since 1990, the following films have been produced featuring Christian Zacharias: Domenico Scarlatti in Seville, Robert Schumann – the Poet Speaks (both for INA, Paris), Zwischen Bühne und Künstlerzimmer (for WDR-arte), De B comme Beethoven à Z comme Zacharias (for RTS, Switzerland) and the complete Beethoven piano concertos (for SSR-arte).